 Ideally, you’ll find an ABET-accredited nuclear engineering program when you choose your school.
 If a program is ABET-accredited for nuclear engineering technology, it means that the program meets ABET’s trusted standards, so you can rest assured that you’ll get a quality, relevant education.

-That’s not to say that you should necessarily avoid every non-ABET accredited nuclear engineering program.
+That’s not to say that you should necessarily avoid every non-ABET accredited nuclear engineering degree colleges.
 There are some excellent programs that haven’t been accredited for one reason or another.
 For example, you may find an engineering program that’s in the process of earning its accreditation status.

 Still, your safest bet is looking for the ABET seal of approval right off the bat.
-With a non-accredited program, you may have to do a lot of digging to make sure that it has high educational standards.
+With a non-accredited program, you may have to do a lot of digging to find the best nuclear engineering undergraduate schools.
 The best thing about ABET is that it does the digging for you, so you don’t have to worry about getting a less than amazing education.

-Plus, ABET accreditation can help you when it’s time to apply for jobs.
+Plus, ABET accreditation can help you when it’s time to apply for jobs or graduate programs.
 Employers tend to recognize ABET-accredited programs, so they won’t worry about your education when they see the program on your resume.

 What Will I Learn in a Nuclear Engineering Degree Program?